ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 Do you want to sell your third-party service on {{site.data.keyword.Bluemix_notm}}?
 Or do you want to onboard your software to our {{site.data.keyword.Bluemix_notm}} platform?
 You might have a software application that users can manage and install, or a software-based service you can manage for users.

 You can use our expanding catalog of software solutions to take advantage of a simplified installation process.
-You can also bring your own licenses, or deliver your third-party software for free.
+You can also bring your own licenses, or offer your third-party software for free.
 For more information, see [Software](https://cloud.ibm.com/catalog#software).

 If you have a service that you want to provide, you can offer it as an integrated billing service.
 Offering it as an integrated billing service means that users can create an instance of your service automatically.
-You can onboard your service to {{site.data.keyword.Bluemix_notm}} by defining your service, building pricing plans, enabling security, and managing the deployment of your service in different {{site.data.keyword.Bluemix_notm}} environment.
+You can onboard your service to {{site.data.keyword.Bluemix_notm}} by defining your service, building pricing plans, and creating brokers.
 For more information, see [Services](https://cloud.ibm.com/catalog#services).

 ### Software
 {: #software}